-For parents/carers of 2-3 year olds, go straight to INTRODUCTION (item 6 onwards)
+If not administered go straight to INTRODUCTION (item 6 onwards).

-This screen sets out to consider the possible presence of current anorexia nervosa, bulimia nervosa, binge eating disorder, or related disorders (e.g., atypical anorexia nervosa):
+The screen sets out to consider the possible presence of current anorexia nervosa, bulimia nervosa, binge eating disorder, or related disorders (e.g., atypical anorexia nervosa):

 1. Over the past 3 months, has your child restricted or limited what he/she eats in order to control his/her weight or body shape?
 (Yes/No) (If yes, go straight to item 2)